 It's absolutely fabulous, fabulous news.

-And yet the embryonic stem cell crowd is not happy.
+And yet, the embryonic stem cell crowd is not happy.

-Michael Kinsley today in a column warns all of us, if you think this issue is going away, you got another thing coming.
+Michael Kinsley today in a column warns all of us: if you think this issue is going away, you got another thing coming.

-It isn't gonna go away.
+It isn't going to go away.

-The reason it's not gonna go away is because the whole issue is not it's not about embryonic stem cells, and I'm sorry, Mr. Fox, it's not about Parkinson's disease, not about anything else, about abortion.
+And I'm sorry, Mr. Fox, it's not about Parkinson's disease, not about anything else, about abortion.

-It's about women's rights, and it's about making sure that nobody can tell a woman what she can or can't do, and it's also about cheapening life because this is what the left is interested in, where abortion is concerned.
+It's about women's rights, and it's about making sure that nobody can tell a woman what she can or can't do.

-You can't say uh it is anything else.
+You can't say it is anything else.

 But if you don't need embryos, if you don't need to create and destroy embryos to get embryonic stem cells, why should the issue not just go away?